 Instructions

-- In a 6 quart Dutch oven or large heavy bottomed pot, heat oil over medium-high heat.
+• In a 6 quart Dutch oven or large heavy bottomed pot, heat oil over medium-high heat.
 Add beef cubes and sear until browned on all sides.
-Season with 1 teaspoon salt and 1 teaspoon black pepper.
+Season with 1 tsp salt and 1 tsp black pepper.

-- Meanwhile, using a blender.
-Blend together, stock, crushed tomatoes, guajillo peppers, reserved 1 teaspoon salt, chipotle, chili, cumin, cocoa, ancho, oregano, paprika, masa harina and cilantro.
+• Meanwhile, using a blender.
+Blend together, stock, crushed tomatoes, guajillo peppers, reserved 1 tsp salt, chipotle, chili, cumin, cocoa, ancho, oregano, paprika, masa harina and cilantro.
 Cover and blend until smooth.
 (If you have a smaller blender, you may do need to do this in 2 batches.)

-- To thicken, uncover and add tomato paste 1 tablespoon at a time, stirring thoroughly until melted.
+• To thicken, uncover and add tomato paste 1 Tbsp at a time, stirring thoroughly until melted.
 Repeat until desired thickness is reached.
 You may simmer uncovered for 15 minutes to allow the sauce to reduce further, if desired.

 Nutrition